 If what you have are green stains, instead of black, then the culprit is moss, usually spread from overhanging trees.
 The solution is the same as with the algae, although a broom might be used to help gently dislodge the clingy spores.
 The same metal strips prevent the green vegetation from returning, but you can always help the process along by trimming overhanging trees and foliage away from the roof.

-For more information on roofing and seasonal maintenance, check out the following Bob Vila articles:
+For more on roofing and seasonal maintenance, consider::